Family Engagement Ideas: Do Differently, Not More - ParentPowered®

 Give families a voice in your decisions

 A parent’s voice is one of their most critical tools for supporting student learning.
 Family surveys and other feedback collection methods encourage families to share their perspectives about school.
-Whether schools are reflecting on family participation in school events or addressing concerns from the community about school health activities, family input in any area of school programming and at any time during a school year is invaluable.
+Whether schools are reflecting on family participation in various school activities and events or addressing concerns from the community about school health activities, family input in any area of school programming and at any time during a school year is invaluable.

 For multilingual communities in particular, surveys offer a powerful way to engage parents and include families’ voices in school decisions – and families appreciate learning how their feedback has impacted the school environment.
 You can learn more about how feedback surveys engage your families in our recent webinar all about collecting family feedback from afar.

-Bring family engagement activities to them
+Bring family engagement activities to families

 Virtual opportunities for families to listen to on-site school events offer an effective way to break through common barriers that affect school involvement among families, such as transportation, child care, and scheduling.
 When families can actively participate in a remote space, it creates an even more meaningful experience as parents feel like part of their community and children’s education, even when not physically present on campus.